mikelovesrobots/unity3d-trigger-action-pattern/README.md

     - SpawnGameObjectAction
 ```

+Then we discover the monster will be spawned each time the player wanders through
-But this can spawn multiple times, so let's put the OnceAction in front of the spawn action.
+the box collider, so let's put the OnceAction in front of the spawn action.

 ```
 MonsterTrap (GameObject)